fellesverkstedet/fabricatable-machines/chamferrail/README.md

 Manually drill holes in the corner of the aluminium sheet.
 Screw it down to the bed.
 Then do the screw pocket milling to 6mm depth with a 6mm bit, and the holes to full depth (10.6mm) with a 3mm bit,
 ![Chamfer rail 320mm axis](./img/04pockets-axis.JPG)

 Place a screw with a spacer in the holes.
 This will hold the axis down after it is has been cut out.
-We lasercut wooden spacers from high quality plywood.
+We lasercut wooden washers from high quality plywood.
 They can be safely milled into and wont dent the aluminium.
+You can also use metal washers insde the screw pockets.
+This gives the strongest and most reialble fixturing.
 ![Chamfer rail 320mm axis](./img/05hold-down-with-ply-spacers.JPG)

 Mill the rack pockets 4.1mm depth with a 6mm bit.